 Vehicle replacements have been delayed to maximise return on investment.
 Full fleet analysis and rationalisation process being undertaken will result in a greater use of pool vehicles and push replacement dates out as vehicles are proving to be more reliable and found to be more than adequate for our purposes.

-Funding Mechanism Activity Internal allocation Fees Capital Spend Professional Services 100% - InvestmentsCash reservesCash reservesLoans
+A sales de la Funding Mechanism Activity Internal allocation Fees Capital Spend Professional Services 100% - InvestmentsCash reservesLoans

 Funding Impact Statement for Infrastructure delivery